vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 ## Variable Declarations:

-1.Primitives - char, boolean, byte, short, int, long, double, float.
+1. Primitives - char, boolean, byte, short, int, long, double, float.
-2.Reference variables - used to refer (or access) an object. they can be static, instance variables, method parameters or local variables.
+2. Reference variables - used to refer (or access) an object. they can be static, instance variables, method parameters or local variables.

 **Instance Variables** : are defined inside class but outside any method, and are only initialized when class is instantiated. they are the fields that belong to each unique object.